 Laboratory measurements of sound insulation at low frequencies produce a poor repeatability [Farina (1997)].
 Repeatability is qualitatively, the closeness of agreement between successive results obtained with the same test procedure on the same test specimen under the same conditions (same operator, apparatus, laboratory and short intervals of time between tests) [ISO 140 part 2 (1993)].
 Measurements of sound insulation at low frequencies are also known to produce a poor reproducibility [Roland (1995), Goydke (1998)].
 Reproducibility is qualitatively, the closeness of agreement between individual results obtained with the same method on identical test specimens but under different conditions (different operators, different apparatus, different laboratories and different times) [ISO 140 part 2 (1993)].
-Recent investigations have shown that repeatability and reproducibility in laboratories can be improved by placing special absorption panels [Fuchs et al (1998)].
+Recent investigations have shown that repeatability and reproducibility in laboratories can be improved by placing special absorption panels [Fuchs et al (1998)] at positions which correspond to acoustic modes [Pedersen (1997), Fuchs et al (1998)].